Angel Heart: Release

-In North America, Angel Heart opened in wide release on March 6, 1987, distributed by Tri-Star Pictures.
-The film debuted at number four at the weekend box office, garnering ticket sales of $3,688,721 from 815 screens, with an average of $4,526 per theatre.
-The film's overall domestic gross was $17.2 million, against a production budget of $18 million.
+In North America, Angel Heart opened in wide release on March 6, 1987, distributed by TriStar Pictures.
+The film debuted at number four at the weekend box office, garnering ticket sales of $3,688,721 from 815 screens, with an average of $4,526 per theater.
+The film's overall domestic gross was $17.2 million against a production budget of $18 million.